 If you’ve had jalapeño cornbread before, you know it’s delicious, but it’s even better with cheese!
 Something magical takes place when you pull apart a slice of cornbread and the melted cheese stretches into delightful cheesy strings.

 Also, quick note: Although sharp cheddar is recommended because it makes the flavor of the jalapeños pop, you can use whatever you have on hand.
-I’ve tried this jalapeño cornbread recipe with both mozzarella and muenster, and both were gobbled up in no time.
+I’ve tried this jalapeño cornbread recipe with both mozzarella and muenster, and both were polished off up in no time.

 Jalapeño Cornbread Recipe